 Ventiane, Laos, 2018

 I spent a week mooching around the streets of Ventiane, probably (my friends assured me) the gentlest of SE Asian capitals.
 I saw a fair bit of construction, used the ubiquitous wi-fi and tried to visit one temple each day.
+The whole gallery can be viewed here.

 Took a coach up from Bangkok to the Laos border Friday night.
 Audio book of The Constant Gardener slipped the first easy five hours aside, it's tale of corporate skullduggery in Kenya chiming with the otherness.
 But what otherness.
 At first vast dystopian billboards promising a wheatish version of a global corporate vision: endless youth, sexy fun, good teeth, as we departed BKKs gravity a parade of brightly lit gas stations, air con 7-11s (everywhere here) and the unfamiliar familiar of distant strip mall.
 It's the closing sequence of Gilliam's Brazil.
 More neon though.
 Down through the Night, mammoth illuminated Buddha's in the dark, through one town a clutter of under powered motor bikes sit off to the side of a stage, technology of lighting rig, choreography entertained, the spangle of a nation that gave us red bull.
 Somewhere around two, sleep, in and out